History of the organisation BRC

-The idea for the Batumi Raptor Count dates back to 2004, when Brecht Verhelst, Stijn Hantson and Nicolas Vanermen travelled through the Caucasus, and spent a week in Batumi, to observe the spectacular raptor migration.
+The idea for the Batumi Raptor Count dates back to 2004, when Brecht Verhelst, Stijn Hantson and Nicolas Vanermen traveled through the Caucasus, and spent a week in Batumi, to observe the spectacular raptor migration.
 Irakli Goradze helped them to find a good watchpoint, and provided them with the results of earlier counts.
 The idea of setting up a full-season count, and involve volunteers from different countries was discussed, but it would take some more years before this dream could become reality.

 The first edition of the Batumi Raptor Count took place in 2008.
 It was coordinated by Brecht Verhelst, together with Johannes Jansen and Jan Putteman.
 The survey lasted from August 21th till October 14th.
 Part of it was a youth exchange between Georgian, Armenian, Belgian and Dutch students, who received an extensive training in raptor identification.
 Unfortunately, the short war between Georgia and Russia just before the start of the count cast a shadow over the project, and many volunteers canceled their participation out of safety concerns.
-However, through hardwork and a strong team spirit, a high-quality count was achieved, and the amazing total of 812 665 raptors made this the most important bottleneck for autumn raptor migration in Eurasia.
+However, through hard work and a strong team spirit, a high-quality count was achieved, and the amazing total of 812 665 raptors instantly made this the most important bottleneck for autumn raptor migration in Eurasia.